1. Are the contents downloadable or only available online?

 6.Do you have a newsletter?
 How do I register?

 This website was created with the objective of making hard-to-find resources and out of print early publications available for research.
-A periodic newsletter is sent through the associated website musicresearch.in which focuses on research and this will include information about new additions to this website.
-Please register at the musicresearch.in website if you wish to be added to the mailing list.
+The catalog of the website is updated periodically.
+Please write to mrlibrary dot adm at gmail dot com if you wish to have the catalog sent to you periodically by WhatsApp.